a-parris21/DPS920-InteractiveColorPicker/README.md

 # Interactive Color Picker

-### About
+## About
-An interactive OpenCV application which displays a colour palette on the screen and allows the user to select colours by pointing at the desired colour with their hand.
-The selected colour is then displayed in a designated region of the screen.
-Additionally, the user should be able to clear the current colour selected and also display the names of colours.
+An interactive OpenCV application which displays a color palette on the screen and allows the user to select colors by touching the desired color with their hand.
+The selected color is then displayed in a designated region of the screen.
+Additionally, the user should be able to clear the current color selected and also display the names of colors.
+The app will generate messages in response to user color selections.

 This project was built as part of the coursework for our Computer Vision class.